Classic 4-day Inca Trail to Machu Picchu

 The trek is rated moderate and any reasonably fit person should be able to cover the route.
 It is fairly challenging nevertheless, and altitudes of 4200m are reached, so ensuring that you are well acclimatized is important.
 If arriving from sea level, plan to spend at least 2 full days in Cusco (3 days is better) prior to commencing the trek.
 This should allow plenty of time for acclimatization and give you sufficient opportunity to visit the city of Cusco and nearby Inca ruins at Sacsayhuaman, Q'enko, Pucapucara and Tambomachay, as well as spending a day or two exploring the Sacred Valley of the Incas visiting the tradition market town of Pisac and the fascinating Inca fortress at Ollantaytambo.

 If you are searching the web for information about the Classic 4 day Inca Trail you'll probably be overwhelmed to find literally thousands of travel agencies offering this popular trek amongst their services.
-In fact in 2012 over 180 trekking companies in Cusco were awarded licenses to operate the Inca Trail.
+In fact in 2016 over 195 trekking companies in Cusco were awarded licenses to operate the Inca Trail.
 Licenses are awarded only to registered Peruvian tour operators who have offices in Cusco so even if you buy your trek with a company in your own country the trek won't actually be operated by them.
-The price of the 4 day Inca Trail trek with a mid-range trekking company should cost between US$520 and US$580 in 2012 and US$540 and US$600 in 2013.
+The price of the 4 day Inca Trail trek with a mid-range trekking company should cost between US$620 and US$680 (2016).
 If you want extra porters to carry your personal items, very small group sizes, or return by luxury class train then expect to pay much more.

 Since the number of trek permits is limited to 500 per day (about 200 tourists and 300 trekking staff) it is important to book well in advance.
+Unlike the Machu Picchu entrance tickets you can't buy the trek permits yourself.
+Only licensed Inca Trail Tour Operators are able to purchase the permits.
+When you make a trek booking with a tour operator they will take care of buying the permits for you, it will be included in the price of your trek.
+You'll need to give them your name, nationality, passport number, gender and date of birth.
 The trek permits are issued on a first-come-first-served basis up until all the permits have been sold out.
-In the low season (December & January) there are some days when there are still permits available 4 or 5 days in advance, but in the high season (May to September) it is recommended that you book at least 4 months in advance to guarantee a place.
-We would actually recommend making a reservation 5 or 6 months ahead.
-You can check out how many permits are left on our webpage Inca Trail trek permit availability.
-If the Inca Trail is already fully booked on the departure date that you require you can always consider one of the Alternative Inca Trail Treks
+In the low season (December & January) there are some days when there are still permits available 4 or 5 days in advance, but in the high season (May to September) it is recommended that you book at least 5 months in advance to guarantee a place.
+We would actually recommend making a reservation 6 or 7 months ahead.
+You can check out how many permits are left on our webpage Inca Trail Trek Permit Availability.
+If the Inca Trail is already fully booked on the departure date that you require you can always consider one of the alternative treks such as the 5-day Salkantay Santa Teresa Trek or one of the Lares Valley Treks

 Inca Trail Prices & Services